 I like being with older people and children

 I am an international student from China.
 I study Waste Water Treatment, a specialist area of Environmental Engineering, at UNSW.
-I have been in Sydney for 18 months, 12 of those as a volunteer with SECC.
+I have been in Sydney for 18 months, and 12 of those have been spent as a volunteer with SECC.

-When I came to Sydney I wanted to experience something new, something very different.
+When I came to Sydney I wanted to experience something new, something different.

-I never heard of a playgroup in China
+I had never heard of a playgroup when I was in China

 I see the people at SECC as my friends